H1d3r/AzureFunctionRedirector/README.md

 <img width="610" alt="modifypath" src="https://github.com/user-attachments/assets/e1368df5-fd42-4185-a1cc-9ec498085e33" />

-After testing this I neede to build 2 functions each hanlding their respective URIs.
+After testing this I needed to build 2 functions each hanlding their respective URIs.

-GET Uri:
+GET URL:

 ![image](https://github.com/user-attachments/assets/8c90f72d-1e4d-43fe-bf52-920bcda25434)

-POST URi:
+POST URL:

 ![image](https://github.com/user-attachments/assets/51606325-aa50-4228-a047-35007eaf4836)

 ## The C2 Profiles
 The Malleable C2 profile was the tricky part.
-When forwarding traffic through Azure, Azure performs its own 'magic' and scrambles the profile data sent to Cobalt Strike—often stripping out critical elements like the `BeaconID`, which I learned the hard way.
+When forwarding traffic through Azure, Azure performs its own 'magic' and scrambles the profile data sent to Cobalt Strike often stripping out critical elements like the `BeaconID`, which I learned the hard way.
 However, Azure doesn’t modify anything in the URL, which allows us to embed our ID using the `parameter` value in the GET request.
 We can also place it in the headers by using the `header` value in the POST request within the metadata blocks of our profile.

 ![image](https://github.com/user-attachments/assets/93ff6d14-c7a3-49ac-8707-5249ed1b1071)